aidandriscoll/aidandriscoll.github.io/README.md

 # aidandriscoll.github.io
-## This is a work in progress site.
+## This is a work in progress site..
-#  Hopefuly my commits work now.